brianstokesUT/Hybrid-Jay/README.md

 We found a putative hybrid Green Jay x Blue Jay individual in central Texas during the Summer of 2023.
 Using bioinformatic methods we desscribe how we determined ancestry.

-This repository includes all code necessary to produce results and code of *INSERT CITATION HERE* .
+This repository includes all code necessary to produce results of *INSERT CITATION HERE* .
 The reposity first describes how we determined genetic ancestry.
 Second we describe the generation of species range maps shown in *FIGURE NUMBER*.

 1. Genomic Methods
    - First nested list item